 Was there a Trojan War?(opens in new tab)

-The big question researchers face is, was there ever a Trojan War?
-If there was, then is this really Troy?
+The big question researchers still face is, was there ever a Trojan War?

-Unfortunately, the only written remains found at Troy, that date before the eighth-century B.C.
-Greek occupation, is a seal written in a language called Luwian, the seal being perhaps brought to Troy from elsewhere in Turkey.
+Unfortunately, there are few written clues for scholars to go on.
+The only written record found at Troy that dates to before the Greek colonization in the eighth century B.C., is a seal written in a language called Luwian, which was perhaps brought to Troy from elsewhere in Turkey.

-These issues leave researchers with a mystery.
-"At one end of the spectrum of opinion is the conviction that there was indeed a war and that it was pretty much as the poet described it," send Bryce.
+These issues leave researchers with a mystery about the truth of the Trojan War.
+"At one end of the spectrum of opinion is the conviction that there was indeed a war and that it was pretty much as the poet described it," Bryce wrote.
 "From that we pass through varying degrees of scepticism and agnosticism to the other end of the spectrum where the tradition is consigned wholly to the realm of fantasy."

-Korfmann, the modern-day excavator of Hisarlik, believes the story of the Trojan War contains some truth.
-"According to the current state of our knowledge, the story told in the "Iliad" most likely contains a kernel of historical truth or, to put it differently a historical substrate," he writes.
+Korfmann, a modern-day excavator of Hisarlik, believes that the story of the Trojan War contains some truth.
+"According to the current state of our knowledge, the story told in the "Iliad" most likely contains a kernel of historical truth or, to put it differently, a historical substrate," he wrote.
 "Any future discussions about the historicity of the Trojan War only make sense if they ask what exactly we understand this kernel or substrate to be."